-Many candidates performed well in this question paper and feedback from centres and markers suggests that it was of the standard expected at Higher level.
-Analysis of the overall marks of candidates indicate that there was consistency in candidate performance across all three externally assessed question papers, with no paper being stronger than the others.
+Feedback from centres and markers suggests the question paper was of the standard expected at Higher level.
+Analysis of the overall marks of candidates indicate that there was consistency in candidate performance across all three question papers, with no paper being stronger than the others.

-Recording 1 was felt to be the most demanding of the three listening sections.
+Recording 2 was felt to be the most demanding of the three listening sections.
 The topics covered by the recordings were felt to be appropriate and accessible as well as current and relevant to candidates.
-Question 14 was less demanding than expected, with most candidates achieving full marks on this question.
-Questions 4, 7 and 20 were slightly more difficult than anticipated.
+Questions 2, 5 and 17 were less demanding than expected, with most candidates achieving full marks on these questions.
+Questions 1,10 and 19 were slightly more difficult than anticipated.
+Overall, the question paper performed as expected and no changes to grade boundaries were made.